Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 6. Select a group of animals and plants of the forest community:

-b) spruce, pine, birch, raspberry, strawberries, cuckoo, woodpecker, elk;
+b) spruce, pine, birch, raspberry, strawberry, cuckoo, woodpecker, elk;

 c) wheat, rye, corn, potatoes.